Borororo/ZY-BERT/README.md

 **TCM_SD_with_knowledge** Contains the full data!

-You can find more details about the dataset at here (will be update later).
+You can find more details about the dataset at ([here](https://tianchi.aliyun.com/dataset/dataDetail?dataId=139034)).

 **TCM Data Sample** Contains the multiple samples from TCM-SD dataset.